Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Methods

 Warm Jupiters are less likely to follow thermochemical equilibrium compared to hot Jupiters, primarily due to their lower atmospheric temperatures.
 At these cooler temperatures, chemical reaction rates are significantly slower, allowing disequilibrium processes such as vertical mixing and photochemistry to dominate the chemical composition \citep{mukherjee2025}.
 In contrast, the higher temperatures in hot Jupiters allow faster reaction rates, enabling the atmosphere to maintain equilibrium despite dynamical transport.
 As a result, species such as CH$_4$, CO, NH3, and HCN in warm Jupiter atmospheres often show deviations from equilibrium predictions \citep{drummond_implications_2020, zamyatina2022, zamyatina_quenching-driven_2024, lee2023a}.

-\cite{wiser2025} and Arnold et. al., in preparation, worked on the emission and transmission dataset of WASP-80b from the MANATEE JWST GTO program.
-In order to reduce the parameter space to be explored with our models, we decided to set the chemical abundances in the model following the atmospheric retrieval work of \cite{wiser2025} with metallicity of 0.55 and C/O of 0.48.
-This was performed using a grid of scCHIMERA models (recently presented in detail in \citep{iyer2023,wiser2024}), solving for the 1D radiative/convective equilibrium including photochemistry and disequilibrium chemistry through the VULCAN code \citep{tsai2021}.
+\cite{wiser2025} and Arnold et. al., in prep., worked on the emission and transmission dataset of WASP-80b from the MANATEE JWST GTO programme.
+In order to reduce the parameter space to be explored with our models, we decided to set the chemical abundances in the model following the atmospheric retrieval work of \cite{wiser2025} with a metallicity of 0.55 and C/O of 0.48.
+The molecular abundances include H$_2$, He, H$_2$O, CO, CO$_2$, CH$_4$, NH$_3$, H$_2$S, HCN, C$_2$H$_2$, OH, Na, K and SO$_2$, as shown in Fig. \ref{fig:vmr}.
+The grid retrieval was performed using a grid of ScCHIMERA models (presented in detail in \citealt{iyer2023,wiser2024}), solving for 1D radiative-convective equilibrium that includes photochemistry and disequilibrium chemistry through the VULCAN code \citep{tsai2021}.
 The best-fit model from \cite{wiser2025} suggests chemical abundances that vary with pressure.
 We further assume that the horizontal mixing leads to horizontally homogeneous abundances, and thus we apply the 1D vertically varying abundance at every GCM column.
-Since the clouds are implemented in the form of tracers, the gas-phase and condensates, for the clouds that are implemented, can be inhomogeneous.
+Since clouds are implemented as tracers in both the gas phase and condensed phase, their spatial distribution can be inhomogeneous.